-SIT's New Zealand Certificate in Health and Wellbeing (social and community services) (Level 4) with strand in Social Services is a great place to start if you are considering a career in the areas of social work, community work, youth work, counselling or iwi social services.
+SIT's Social Services and Mental Health programmes are a great place to start if you are considering a career in the areas of social work, community work, youth work, counselling or iwi social services.
 In this challenging but highly rewarding programme, students examine aspects of their own lives and each others, as they develop self-awareness and skills as practitioners.
 Small class sizes and experienced, approachable staff ensure a supportive classroom environment.

-SIT also offers specialised courses in the areas of Mental Health at both Invercargill and Christchurch campuses.
-These are ideal for people who are already working in the industry or looking to gain further qualifications or specialise.
+Offered both Invercargill and Queenstown campuses, these programmes are ideal for people who are already working in the industry or looking to gain further qualifications or specialise.